-I've accompanied this with some inspiration,via examples of some of the more interesting approaches amongst the studied websites.
+I’ve accompanied this with some inspiration, via examples of some of the more interesting approaches amongst the studied websites, as of late 2018.

 On desktop the majority of big sites are using square images on their listings pages with 46% of them going this route.
 This is perhaps not surprising as square images allow for balanced grid layouts.
 It also means that within this square bounding box the image can be whatever dimensions are required, so it works for a broad range of products.

 After this more of them prefer a landscape rectangle design at 32%, while the remaining 22% have images that are portrait.
 Generally the landscape images are for row-based listings and portrait images are in the fashion sector where torso and body length images are shown.

 This preference for square dimensions extends to mobile where 50% of the websites have them.
 80% of the time websites have the same dimension images on mobile as they do on desktop, generally because they’re using responsive designs where elements are kept the same.